marcoandre1/express-react-app/README.md

 > **NOTE:** remove `console.log (store.getState())` after testing but keep the import statement!

 - Run the application.
 You should see an `Object` element in the `console` which contains all the data we specified in `./src/server/defaultState.js`.

-## Add Dashboard Component
+### Add Dashboard Component

-Install the followning dependencies:
+Install the following dependencies:

 ```console
 # react@16.4.2 (version in demo) | react-dom turns jsx into html | react-redux@5.0.7 (version in demo)